Woomeeme/snapd-glib/README.md

   * Qt
   * QML

-See [snapcraft.io](https://snapcraft.io) for more information.
+Documentation is available [online](https://canonical.github.io/snapd-glib/).
+See [snapcraft.io](https://snapcraft.io) for more information on snapd.

 ## Reporting bugs

-If you have found an issue with the application, please [file a issue](https://github.com/snapcore/snapd-glib/issues/new) on the [issues list on GitHub](https://github.com/snapcore/snapd-glib/issues).
+If you have found an issue with the application, please [file an issue](https://github.com/canonical/snapd-glib/issues/new) on the [issues list on GitHub](https://github.com/snapcore/snapd-glib/issues).